-ESBL positive E coli isolates from urinary tract specimens will be tested for fosfomycin susceptibility per the Antimicrobial Stewardship Committee.
+ESBL positive E coli isolates from urinary tract specimens will be tested for fosfomycin and amoxicillin/clavulanate susceptibility per the Antimicrobial Stewardship Committee.

 The GenMark Gram Negative Blood culture assay can detect the CTX-M beta-lactamase resistance mechanism.
 CTX-M is a beta-lactamase that has potent activity against cefotaxime.
 The mechanism of resistance is plasmid-mediated.